 After 1.5-2 hours driving from Bangkok we arrive at the most popular Damnoen Saduak floating market in the nearby Ratchaburi province.
 This very old floating market is where villagers come to buy and sell their farm produce and is open daily and visited by many tourists, in present days many of the boats are used to sell souvenirs.
 The market came about after a manmade canal was dug in the reign of King Rama IV to facilitate transportation by boats in the area.
 This canal was later named Damnoen Saduak, meaning “convenient travel”.
-Highlight of this market is the variety of local snacks and tropical fruits.
+Highlight of this market is the variety of local snacks, tropical fruits, and the famous “boat noodles”.

 We then visit the unusual Maeklong railway market, a market situated on railway track (known as “Talad Romhoop” or “market with closed umbrellas” among the locals).
 Watch merchants quickly fold their stall covers and move their products away from the tracks when the train is arriving.
 Then, see them skilfully roll tables and baskets back into position in seconds and resume their business as usual after the train leaves.